andriisgit/country-redirect/Readme.md

 #### Has the country determination reliable
 Both desktop and mobile visitors should be determined correctly using three independent determining engines based on visitor's IP.
+Also added the whitelist IPs for Alexa, Bing, DuckDuck, Google, Yandex.

 #### 3rd party services used in the plugin
 The plugin uses three independent 3rd party services for determine visitor's country by IP: